How to get the most out of your tax return

 • You must lodge your tax return with H&R Block and meet the eligibility and assessment criteria for both H&R Block and Beforepay to be eligible for a Tax Refund Advance.

-• If eligible, the Tax Refund Advance allows you to Cash Out up to 50% of your estimated tax refund (minus H&R Block fees), up to a maximum of $1,000.
+• If eligible, the Tax Refund Advance allows you to get up to 50% of your estimated tax refund, up to a maximum of $1,000.

-• H&R Block will repay your Tax Refund on your behalf (minus H&R Block fees) when they receive your tax refund from the ATO.
+• H&R Block will repay your Tax Refund on your behalf when they receive your tax refund from the ATO.

 You could consider giving back to the community and supporting a cause that’s important to you by making a donation before the end of the financial year.
 This will allow you to claim any deductions for gifts or donations when you lodge your tax return from July 1.